-- There are no service delivery issues reported by Saskatchewan health regions for Infection Control Practitioners related to vacancies. - Saskatchewan health regions report no vacancies of Infection Control Practitioners. - Certified Infection Control Practitioners are reported to be in short supply in Canada.
+- There are minimal service delivery issues reported by Saskatchewan health regions for Infection Control Practitioners related to vacancies. - Saskatchewan health regions reported one full time vacancy of Infection Control Practitioners. - As stated in the 2004 MSRC Report, Certified Infection Control Practitioners are reported to be in short supply in Canada.
 Historically, urban employers have hired Registered Nurses and have provided the necessary funding provisions for training allowances and time off in order for them to become certified.